Paul DeJong Player Props: Cardinals vs. Pirates

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Paul DeJong?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Paul DeJong At The Plate

-- DeJong is hitting .234 with four doubles, eight home runs and nine walks.
+- DeJong is batting .243 with four doubles, eight home runs and 10 walks.

+- DeJong has picked up a hit in 53.1% of his 32 games this year, with multiple hits in 28.1% of those games.

-- In 25.8% of his games this season, he has gone deep, and 6.7% of his trips to the plate.
+- He has homered in 25.0% of his games this year, and 6.5% of his plate appearances.

-- In 29.0% of his games this season, DeJong has driven in at least one run.
-In five of those games (16.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- DeJong has had an RBI in nine games this year (28.1%), including five multi-RBI outings (15.6%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 15 games this year (48.4%), including multiple runs in four games.
+- He has scored in 15 of 32 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.